Eloquent: A More Robust Transmission Scheme for LLM Token Streaming

 \section{Introduction}

-Large Language Models (LLMs) have been growing more and more popular since ChatGPT's inception in 2023 \cite{llm1, llm2, llm3}.
-One of the most important uses is the various Chatbot services that utilize LLM models to take in user prompts and send back real-time responses that provide information to answer users' questions or provide emotional support~\cite{chatgpt, claude, bard}.

-Significant effort has been made in the machine learning and system community to design new models that generate better responses faster using less computational resources.
+Large Language Models (LLMs) are growing more and more popular~\cite{llm1, llm2, llm3}.
+One of the most important use cases is the Chatbots that utilize LLM models to take in user prompts and send back real-time responses to answer user queries.~\cite{chatgpt, claude, bard}.
+Significant effort has been made in the machine learning and system community to generate better responses more efficiently~\cite{sheng2023flexgen, kwon2023efficient, dao2022flashattention, 280922, wu2023fast, liu2024andes}.
 However, the {\em streaming} of these generated tokens to users is also critical.
-Having intermittent stalls during transmission could greatly hurt the smoothness of interaction and damage user experience.
+Having intermittent stalls during transmission could break the smoothness of interaction and damage user experience.

-In a token streaming pipeline of LLM Chatbot, tokens are generated one by one in the cloud data center after receiving the prompt.
+In a token streaming pipeline of LLM Chatbot, tokens are generated in the cloud data center after the data center receives the prompt.
 After each token is generated, they are sent over the wide-area network to reach the client device.
 If some packets are dropped or significantly delayed in the network, the client will need to wait for packets to be retransmitted from the sender.
 This could cause an undesired stall for token streaming since all later tokens need to wait for previous ones to arrive at the receiver before being rendered.